ejero/Final-Portfolio/project_1-Frontend/README.md

 ## Personal Contribution
 _I created and styled the single Recipe view Page._
 **S** - The application needed to have the ability to view one single recipe at a time.
 I created a single recipe view page that displays the recipe image, title, and ingredients.
 Also a button was needed to allow a user to add the ingredients to a shopping list.
-**T** - Use React and Bootstrap to allow a user to view a single page.
+**T** - Collarbrate via Zoom meetings use Git and GitHub to collaborate.
+Use React and Bootstrap to allow a user to view a single page.
 Create a container that would hold the recipe image, title, and ingredients.
 Also create a button that would allow a user to add the ingredients to a shopping list.
+We used JavaScript and React becasue that was the library that everyone was most comfortable with.
+We used Bootstrap becasue it is a great library for creating responsive layouts.
 **A** - I used React and React-Bootstrap to create a responsive layout for the single recipe view page.
 I used the Tasty API to fetch the recipe data and display it on the page.
 I used React-Bootstrap to create a button that allows the user to add the ingredients to a shopping list.
 Use React useState to save state of button click.
+During my creating of the single page view, part of the issue is that I could not get the buttons lined up the way I wanted.
+I was able to fix this by using flexbox.
 **R** - The single recipe view page allows a user to view one recipe at a time.
 The user can view the recipe image, title, and ingredients.
 The user can also add the ingredients to a shopping list.
 Also but pulling any changes I we were able to have less merge conflicts.